Online Human Services Degrees: Finding the Right Program

 Making sure you can pay for your degree is an important step in preparing for an online bachelor’s program in human services.
 Securing funding in advance can be intimidating, but it’s generally less stressful than figuring out finances while balancing coursework.
 Many options exist to help students pay for their human services degrees.

-Scholarships specifically for histology students are available through many professional organizations, including those that focus on pathology, histology, medical laboratory work, and the like.
+Scholarships: Scholarships specifically for histology students are available through many professional organizations, including those that focus on pathology, histology, medical laboratory work, and the like.
 Other scholarships can be found on dedicated scholarship websites, where a quick search for “histology” or “pathology” can yield many results.
 Find awards you may be eligible for on our scholarships for human services students page.

-Just like scholarships, grants don’t have to be paid back.
+Grants: Just like scholarships, grants don’t have to be paid back.
 The most common is the Pell Grant, which is awarded by the federal government to most students who are attending an accredited institution.
 To obtain grants, students must first fill out the FAFSA, since many grants are based on need.

-Though loans are often not the first choice for paying for school, they are sometimes inevitable.
+Loans: Though loans are often not the first choice for paying for school, they are sometimes inevitable.
 The good news is that many loans offer deferred payments or no interest until graduation, which bodes well for those who live in an area where jobs in the field are abundant.

-Four-year colleges and universities often offer work study programs, which are meant to help students pay their way through school by taking on campus jobs or jobs related to their field.
+Work Study: Four-year colleges and universities often offer work study programs, which are meant to help students pay their way through school by taking on campus jobs or jobs related to their field.
 In addition to being a financial boon for some, work study programs can also help students build valuable experience while in school.

-Other forms of financial aid might be available, such as grants from schools and work study programs.
+Other Financial Aid: Other forms of financial aid might be available, such as grants from schools and work study programs.
 The only way to know what a student qualifies for is to fill out the Free Application for Federal Student aid, or FAFSA.
 This important document will calculate how much a student is expected to pay out of pocket as well as provide information to schools about the student’s financial needs.

-Checking Accreditation for Online Human Services Degree Programs
+Accreditation for Human Services Degree Programs

 When looking at different online bachelor’s degrees in human services, students should check out potential schools’ accreditation pages.
 Accreditation is a voluntary process that evaluates a school or program of study to see if it meets quality standards developed by a board of field experts.
 Students should look for both institutional and programmatic accreditation.